The New Default. Your hub for building smart, fast, and sustainable AI software

 Bullet Gem

-The Bullet Gem can help you monitor your queries during development and alert you when to add eager loading to address N+1 queries.
-To learn more about the Bullet Gem, read this article: 5 Must-Have Ruby on Rails Gems You Can’t Miss in 2024
+The Bullet Gem monitors your queries during development and alerts you when to add eager loading to address N+1 queries.
+To learn more, see Must-Have Ruby on Rails Gems.

 Rails Indexing Best Practices